 Other types of property seizure- bank levy and wage garnishment

 Other forms of garnishment include a bank levy or lien, which allows a collection agency, debt collector, or another judgment creditor to seize whatever funds you have in your bank account on the date the bank levy is received.
 Note the creditor cannot take a retirement account or an individual retirement account.
 These are exempt from garnishment.
-A Michigan court also receives this type of garnishment.
+A Michigan court also gets this type of garnishment.

 State of Michigan personal property exemptions

-Fortunately, there are state and federal laws that can keep your property exempt from seizure in Michigan.
+Fortunately, state and federal laws can keep your property exempt from seizure in Michigan.
 The State of Michigan has provisions in its code that provide certain exemptions that specify property a creditor cannot take.
 The US Bankruptcy Code also protects the form of an automatic stay and bankruptcy exemptions that can be used to protect your personal property from debt collection.
 You need to talk to a debt settlement or bankruptcy attorney to discuss your options.